-Contact project leaders Carolyn Blanks, Executive Director of the Massachusetts Senior Care Foundation at email@example.com or 617-558-0202; or Kelly Aiken, Project Director, Regional Employment Board of Hampden County at firstname.lastname@example.org or 413-755-1369, for more information
+To learn more about the Care Transitions Education Project, contact project leaders Carolyn Blanks, Executive Director of the Massachusetts Senior Care Foundation at email@example.com or 617-558-0202; or Kelly Aiken, Project Director, Regional Employment Board of Hampden County at firstname.lastname@example.org or 413-755-1369, for more information.

 INTERACT (Interventions to Reduce Acute Care Transfers) is a quality improvement program focused on improving care for residents of skilled nursing facilities and reducing the frequency of potentially avoidable transfers to the acute hospital.
 Such transfers can result in numerous complications of hospitalization, and billions of dollars in unnecessary health care expenditures.

 INTERACT is designed to improve the early identification, assessment, documentation, and communication about changes in the status of residents in skilled nursing facilities.
 It includes clinical and educational tools and strategies for use in every day practice in long-term care facilities.

 INTERACT was initially developed by Dr. Joseph Ouslander M.D., senior associate dean of geriatric programs at Florida Atlantic University’s Charles E. Schmidt College of Medicine, and colleagues as part of a CMS special study in Georgia from 2006-2008.
 Preliminary results in reducing avoidable rehospitalizations were encouraging.
 Ten Massachusetts nursing facilities, along with ten facilities in both New York and Florida, became involved in a 2009 follow up project funded by the Commonwealth Fund to test and evaluate the INTERACT toolkit.
 These facilities were instrumental in toolkit revisions that resulted in the second generation of the toolkit - INTERACT II.